Andimg/we_optimaaktiv/README.md

-# Wien Energie - Optima Aktiv STROM
+# Wien Energie - Optima Aktiv
+These values can be used for calculating energy cost.

+## Strom
-Monthly electricity prices [euro cent/kWh] according to Wien Energie's Optima Aktiv plan.
+Monthly electricity prices [euro cent/kWh] according to Wien Energie's Strom Optima Aktiv plan "100% Öko".
-They are stored in a csv file using 'Year,Month,Price' so these values can be used in a separate project.
+They are stored in a csv file using 'Year,Month,Price'.
+If you're using a different composition, use these:
+Sonnenmix: +0.2544 (March 2025)
+Basismix: -0.2544 (March 2025)

+## Erdgas
+Monthly natural gas prices [euro cent/kWh] according to Wien Energie's Erdgas Optima Aktiv Website: https://www.wienenergie.at/privat/produkte/erdgas/optima-aktiv/.
+Data is stored in a csv file using 'Year,Month,Biogas-Anteil,Price'.